 3. Do I NeedUnderlayment if I’m Gluing Down?

 Not usually, but it depends.
-Some installers will use a 3 in 1 underlayment in combination with a flooring adhesive with sound barrier for added sound insulation.
+Some installers will use a 3 in 1 underlayment in combination with a for added sound insulation.
 However, typically the use of 3 in 1 pads precludes the use of adhesive.

 There are a staggering number of differing underlayments on the market – choosing the right one is critical if your floors are to perform as they should i.e. for as many years as possible.
 If you’re going for sound reduction, always check the IIC and STC ratings to see how sound resistant the underlayment is.
 The higher the STC/IIC rating, the more sound insulation you get (and the higher the price, usually).
 There are underlayments as thin as 1mm and all the way up to 5mm or more in case of rubber underlayments.